johbrust/simulink_gym/Readme.md

 Under Linux, `<matlab root>` usually is `/usr/local/MATLAB/<MATLAB version>`.
 The macro `$(which python)` ensures the usage of the right Python executable in case you are using (and already activated) a Python environment.
 The `sudo` is required since MATLAB is installed with `root`.

+> [!WARNING]
-> :grey_exclamation: For MATLAB versions < `R2022b`, the usage of this package inside [Poetry](https://python-poetry.org/) or similarly elaborate environment management tools (e.g., [PDM](https://pdm.fming.dev/)) will break due to the dependency on the [MATLAB Engine for Python](#matlab-engine-for-python), which versioning does not conform to PEP 440 as required by Poetry and PDM.
+> For MATLAB versions < `R2022b`, the usage of this package inside [Poetry](https://python-poetry.org/) or similarly elaborate environment management tools (e.g., [PDM](https://pdm.fming.dev/)) will break due to the dependency on the [MATLAB Engine for Python](#matlab-engine-for-python), which versioning does not conform to PEP 440 as required by Poetry and PDM.
 This is no issue when using a simpler environment management tool (e.g., `virtualenv`).

 ### Extras